roby2358/oblique/src/drakidion/SPEC.md

 SHOULD use `nextTask(predecessor)` in callback implementations to ensure proper taskId threading.

-SHOULD reject or ignore stale async responses that reference tasks no longer in the waitingSet.
+MUST reject or ignore stale async responses that reference tasks no longer in the waitingSet.

+MUST remove tasks from waitingSet when they transition to non-waiting states.

 ### Error Handling

-MUST log all errors and warnings with console.log()
+MUST log all errors and warnings with console.log() or console.error()

 ### Concurrency and Coordination

 MUST ensure only one worker loop runs at a time per logical user context.

-MUST stop with the enclosing tab or window closes (it shouldn't keep running)
+MUST stop when the enclosing tab or window closes (it shouldn't keep running)

 ## Non-Goals